programmable-logic-tools/spartan-doc/FPGA-compile-flow.md

 The outputs of a primitive are input to one or several others.
 The idea is, that the totality of interconnected primitives realizes the desired logical flow.
-The Tile interconnections are also called nets.
+The tile interconnections are also called nets.
-Nets can only represent one signal and thus only have one logical/electrical value at a time, but they can connect two or more inputs with one output, thereby establishing a network involving multiple primitives.
+Nets can only represent one signal and thus only have one logical value i.e. voltage at a time, but they can connect two or more inputs with one output, thereby establishing a network involving multiple primitives.
 Nets are identified by their name.